Vndrvs/vndrvs/README.md

 ###

-<p align="left">My name is Andras and I'm a Computer Science & Engineering Student from Europe.</p>
+<p align="left">My name is Andras and I'm a Computer Science Student from Europe.</p>

 ###